ubccr/coldfront/docs/pages/deploy.md

 ```

 !!! note
-    Adjust the number of workers for your needs using the `--workers` flag above.
+    Adjust the number of workers for your site specific needs using the `--workers` flag above.

 ## Start/enable ColdFront Gunicorn workers